 - Overview of the book

 - Authors' intent and major message

 - Themes raised by the Author

 - Strengths and weaknesses of the book

-- Major learning from a personal perspective
+- Major learning from a personal/professional perspective

-- Major implications for social work practice
+- Implications for your social work practice

-- Relevance for your practice as a social worker

 - New insights, awareness and /or dilemmas created for you

-Please address the above and use excerpts from the book and other sources to support your discussion.
+Please address the above and use excerpts from the book and other sources(as needed) to support your discussion.
 Grammar, syntax, organization, clarity, quality of writing will all be graded.